saikrishna-poluri-maersk/saikrishna-poluri-maersk/README.md

 - 👋 Hi, I’m @saikrishna-poluri-maersk
 - 👀 I’m interested in Azure Data Engineering and SnowFlake
-- 🌱 I’m currently learning Python, Snowflake and SnowPipelines
+- 🌱 I’m currently learning PySpark(Python), Snowflake and SnowPipelines
 - 💞️ I’m looking to collaborate on Azure Data Engineering and SnowFlake
 - 📫 You can reach me on Linked ujsing the URL www.linkedin.com/in/saikrishna-poluri